 Initialize the Project from the CLI

 You can now begin working on your Catalyst project from the CLI.
 The first step is to initialize the project in an empty directory.
-This will be the home directory of your project, where all of your project files are saved.
+This will be the home directory of your project and all of the project files will be saved in it.

-For the Lead Manager application, we will initialize the Advanced I/O function in the Java or Node.js environment, and the client component.
+For the Alien City application, we will initialize the client and the Advanced I/O function components.
+As mentioned earlier, you can code the Advanced I/O function in the Java or Node.js platform, based on your convenience.

 - Create a folder for the project on your local machine and navigate to it from the terminal.